-Item Assumptions Reference scenarios Scenarios published by various international organizations, including IPCC SSP 1 1-1.9 (countries adopt ambitious climate policies to achieve 1.5°C or lower and net zero CO: emissions by 2050), IPCC SSP 3-7.0 (CO: emissions will not begin to decline even in 2050, resulting in high temperatures, heavy rainfall, storms and other impacts), IEA SDS (the Paris Agreement and other targets will be achieved through the development of energy policies and investments; many countries and companies will achieve 2050 net zero), and NGFS (Delayed Transition: due to the slow introduction of new climate policies and different levels of action in each country, emissions will not begin to decline until 2030, and then move toward net zero), as well as announcements by the Japanese government (NDC) and related councils, etc., such as "Reduce Japan's greenhouse gas emissions by 46% from the 2013 levels by 2030, with net zero emissions by 2050," "Reduce greenhouse gas emissions by 46% from the 2013 levels by 2030, with net zero emissions by 2050, popularize houses throughout the entire housing stock that can contribute to carbon neutrality."
+Item Assumptions Reference scenarios Scenarios published by various international organizations, including IPCC SSP1 1-1.9 (countries adopt ambitious climate policies to achieve 1.5°C or lower and net zero CO: emissions by 2050), IPCC SSP 3-7.0 (CO: emissions will not begin to decline even in 2050, resulting in high temperatures, heavy rainfall, storms and other impacts), IEA SDS (the Paris Agreement and other targets will be achieved through the development of energy policies and investments; many countries and companies will achieve 2050 net zero), and NGFS (Delayed Transition: due to the slow introduction of new climate policies and different levels of action in each country, emissions will not begin to decline until 2030, and then move toward net zero), as well as announcements by the Japanese government (NDC) and related councils, etc., such as "Reduce Japan's greenhouse gas emissions by 46% from the 2013 levels by 2030, with net zero emissions by 2050," "Fleduce greenhouse gas emissions in the residential sector by 66% from the 2013 levels by 2030," "Ensure energy-efficiency at the level of the ZEH standard for new houses built in FY2030 and beyond," and "By 2050, popularize houses throughout the entire housing stock that can contribute to carbon neutrality."
 Our model for transition risk assumes that the IPCC SSP 1-1.9 and IEA SDS scenarios of a 50% reduction in global CO: emissions by 2030 and a reduction to zero by around 2050 will require government policies including a high carbon tax and a market transition to decarbonization.
-In addition, as stated in the NGFS Delayed Transition scenario, continuing public and corporate initiatives to reduce CO: emissions under existing governmental measures until 2030 is inconsistent with the 1.5°C scenario.
-Moreover, the best temperature increase estimate, stated in the IPCC SSP 3-7.0, is 2.1°C rise over the medium term (from 2041 to 2050).
+In addition, as stated in the NGFS Delayed Transition scenario.
+Moreover, the best temperature increase estimate, stated in the IPCC SSP 3-7.0, is 2.1°C rise over the medium term (from 2041 to 2060).
 Along with other parameters, these figures have been used as assumptions for physical risk.
 Subject companies and businesses All existing businesses of the Sekisui House Group companies 2 (including the entire upstream and downstream value chain).
 Quantitative/qualitative Mainly a qualitative analysis of all existing businesses of the Sekisui House Group.
 Quantitative estimates of financial impact amounts for particularly important opportunities and risks.
 Impact of Japanese market size The Sekisui House Group generates most of its sales in the Japanese market (about 82% of sales from February 1, 2022 to January 31, 2023).
 The Japanese housing market is expected to contract gradually due to the shrinking population, declining birthrate and aging population.
 While this trend is by no means insignificant, it has not been considered in this analysis, as the focus is climate change-related impacts.